This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 The day of your procedure:

 An anesthesiologist will talk to you before your surgery.
 You may need medicine to keep you asleep or numb an area of your body during surgery.
-Tell caregivers if you or anyone in your family has had a problem with anesthesia in the past.
+Tell healthcare providers if you or anyone in your family has had a problem with anesthesia in the past.

 What will happen:

 - Your healthcare provider may give you anesthesia that keeps you awake, but not aware of what is happening.
 You may receive stronger, general anesthesia to make you sleep during the procedure.

-- Your caregiver will insert a needle into the vein in your neck.
+- Your healthcare provider will insert a needle into the vein in your neck.
 Then he will insert a catheter into your vein.
 The catheter will have a small balloon attached to it.
 He will push the catheter, stent (tube), and balloon through the neck vein, down into your liver.
 He may also check the blood pressure in your veins with the inflated balloon.
 He will use the inflated balloon to make a channel in your liver.
 He will insert the stent into the channel.

 - Your healthcare provider may do a procedure to stop your esophagus from bleeding before or after the TIPS placement.
 He will then place a bandage on the small wound on your neck.

 After your procedure:

 You will be taken to a room where you can rest until you wake up.
 You will be taken to your room if you are staying at the hospital.
-Do not get out of bed until your caregiver says it is OK.
+Do not get out of bed until your healthcare provider says it is OK.
 Your family and friends can wait in the waiting room until you are able to have visitors.
 Ask your visitors to provide a way to reach them if they leave the waiting area.
 Your healthcare provider may give you another ultrasound after procedure to see how well your stent is working.
 He may also need to do a test called a venogram to check blood flow through the veins in your liver.

 - You cannot be at your procedure on time.